Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Public vs. Combined Interactions

 \subsection{Aggregated (Macro) Analysis of Interactions}

 Figure~\ref{fig:aggregated_average_interactions_per_article} presents the number of combined and public interactions per article for each class.
-Here, two metrics are used: \begin{itemize} \item {\bf Average combined interactions} (left bars for each class) represents the average number of combined (private+public) interactions per article in each class.
+Here, two metrics are used:

+{\bf Average combined interactions:} (left bars for each class) represents the average number of combined (private+public) interactions per article in each class.
 More specifically, considering $I_{c,i}^{\text{comb}}$ as the combined interaction for the $i^{th}$ article in class $c$, the average combined interactions for this class ($\bar{I}_c^{\text{comb}}$) is calculated as:

 where the numerator ($\sum_{i=1}^{N_c} I_{c,i}^{\text{comb}}$) corresponds to the ``Combined interactions'' column in Table \ref{tab:bias_reliability_classes_stats} and the denominator (i.e., the total number of articles $N_c$ for class $c$) is found in the ``Articles no'' column of Table \ref{tab:bias_reliability_classes_stats}.
-For example, for the \textit{Center} class in the \textit{Bias} category, the average combined interactions per article is computed by dividing the total interactions (90,084,398) by the articles count (11,094), yielding $\bar{I}_{\text{Center}}^{\text{comb}}$ to be 8,120 combined interactions per article (gray bar in Figure \ref{fig:aggregated_average_interactions_per_article}). \item {\bf Average public interactions per article} (right bars) is defined in a similar manner but considering only the public interactions.
+For example, for the \textit{Center} class in the \textit{Bias} category, the average combined interactions per article is computed by dividing the total interactions (90,084,398) by the articles count (11,094), yielding $\bar{I}_{\text{Center}}^{\text{comb}}$ to be 8,120 combined interactions per article (gray bar in Figure \ref{fig:aggregated_average_interactions_per_article}).

+{\bf Average public interactions per article:} (right bars) is defined in a similar manner but considering only the public interactions.
 More specifically, considering $I_{c,i}^{\text{public}}$ as the public interactions for the $i^{th}$ article in a class $c$, the average public interactions for this class ($\bar{I}_c^{\text{public}}$) is calculated as follows:

 where the numerator (i.e., $\sum_{i=1}^{N_c} I_{c,i}^{\text{public}}$) corresponds to the ``Public Interactions" column in Table \ref{tab:bias_reliability_classes_stats}.
-Now, taking the \textit{Center} class as an example again, the average public interactions per article is calculated by dividing the total public interactions (32,109,924) by the article count (11,094), resulting in an $\bar{I}_{\text{Center}}^{\text{public}}$ of 2,894 interactions per article (striped gray bar in Figure \ref{fig:aggregated_average_interactions_per_article}). \end{itemize}
+Now, taking the \textit{Center} class as an example again, the average public interactions per article is calculated by dividing the total public interactions (32,109,924) by the article count (11,094), resulting in an $\bar{I}_{\text{Center}}^{\text{public}}$ of 2,894 interactions per article (striped gray bar in Figure \ref{fig:aggregated_average_interactions_per_article}).